AssemblyLink

 Troubleshooting and additional attempts

-The results of increasing input are not promising, as the samples are still underdigested.
-The AssemblyLink group discusses possible additions and controls.
+Discussion of Results 2 - The results of increasing input are not promising, as the samples are still underdigested.
+The group discusses possible additions and controls.
 Runtime: 8 minutes.

-A third attempt is performed on the herring and reindeer spleen tissues with the inclusion of the cell isolation module.
-Additional controls and discussion is included, and we recommend watching the first sample preparation video first!
+Sample Preparation 2 - A third attempt is performed on the herring and reindeer spleen tissues with the inclusion of the cell isolation module.
+Additional controls and discussion is included.
+We recommend watching the first sample preparation video first!
 Runtime: 24 minutes.

 Citation